gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - TOGAF for modeling the overall structure of the system and its components

 - ITIL for IT Service Management

-- ISO27000 family for information security
+- _ISO27000 family for information security_

-- ISO31000 for risk management
+- _ISO31000 for risk management_

 - PMBOK for project management and control

 == IT Governance and Management certifications (ISACA - COBIT)

-- COBIT 5 Assessor
+- COBIT 5 _Assessor_

-  - Demonstrates mastery in understanding and performing a formal Process Capability Assessment
+  - Demonstrates mastery in understanding and performing a formal _Process Capability Assessment_

-  - Holders ensure stronger, more reliable control over internal processes and provide stakeholders a clear line of sight into process capabilities, allowing IT leaders to redirect or liberate resources—from service delivery to designing and implementing technology-enabled, information-rich and transformed business process – to increase innovation and value for the enterprise
+  - Holders ensure stronger, more reliable control over internal processes and provide stakeholders a clear line of sight into process capabilities, allowing IT leaders to redirect or liberate resources to increase innovation and value for the enterprise

-- COBIT 5 Foundation
+- COBIT 5 _Foundation_

   - Affirms holders’ understanding of COBIT principles and concepts.
 Holders understand the IT management issues organizations face today and know how to use COBIT to respond to these challenges

   - These professionals have used the elements of COBIT, in practice, and are prepared to recommended applications of COBIT for enterprise-wide project

+#pagebreak()

 The COBIT Foundation Certificate Exam ensures that you
 understand: